Enrolling in Courses

 Course Requirements

 The Graduate School does not set specific course requirements for earning a degree but students are required to enroll in a minimum of 12 credits per semester.
-After consulting the special committee, or the advisor for a professional student, students enroll in courses appropriate to their academic program.
-The Graduate School does not set specific course requirements other than the student is required to enroll in a minimum of 12 credits each semester.
+After consulting the special committee, or the advisor for a professional student, students enroll in academic courses or research courses appropriate to their academic program.

 Enrolling in Courses